 Morton's neuroma is named after Dr Morton who first described this condition in 1876.
 It is sometimes called Morton's metatarsalgia or interdigital neuroma.

-It is a condition that affects one of the common plantar digital nerves that run between the metatarsal bones in the foot.
+It is a condition that affects one of the common plantar digital nerves that run between the long bones (metatarsals) in the foot.
 It most commonly affects the nerve between the third and fourth metatarsal bones, causing pain and numbness in the third and fourth toes.
 It can also affect the nerve between the second and third metatarsal bones, causing symptoms in the second and third toes.

 Morton's neuroma rarely affects the nerve between the first and second, or between the fourth and fifth, metatarsal bones.
 It tends to affect only one foot.
 It is rare to get two neuromas at the same time in the same foot.